ProxiPal/ProxiPal/ProxiPalTest_client_20231205232005/README.md

 EDIT: Emulators have been noted to either not connect with each other or have unreliable connections.
 Physical devices are a must for testing the compass connection code between devices.

-## Other user's name doesn't show in topbar in messages screen

-It seems deleting the app and restarting the emulator worked